RWTH-HPC/openmp/README.md

 * codeptr_ra argument only works if runtime is compiled with optimization and the kmp interface is used.
 * for problems with frame addresses compile the application with -fno-omit-frame-pointer
 * not the whole interface is up-to-date yet.
 Inspect runtime/test/ompt/callback.h and runtime/src/include/45/ompt.h for reference
-  * callbacks for flush/cancel/yield .. are missing
+  * callbacks for yield .. are missing
   * some API functions follow the old spec (TR2)
   * state information follows the old spec (TR2)
 * ompt.h header file is only updated for LIBOMP_OMP_VERSION=45
 * gomp interface is not tested yet
+* tests broken for flush/master